I often receive emails that go something like this:

 The mind doesn’t know what it’s talking about.
-Most of the time, the mind is creating the problem it’s trying to get rid of.
+Most of the time, the mind creates the problem it’s trying to get rid of.

-When I’m learning something new, I experience confusion.
+When I’m learning something new, confusion is present.
 Living life through my heart means that I surrender to the uncertainty of life.

 For many, this will seem completely backwards.
-That’s why you need to conduct your own experiment, and uncover your own answers.
+That’s why you need to conduct your own experiments, and uncover your own answers.

-My mind wants to figure things out, but I’ve learned to trust my vehicle, my heart, my inner GPS.
+My mind wants to figure things out, but I’ve learned to trust my body, my heart, my inner GPS.

 If something needs to be figured out, it will be.

 I’m saying to stop obsessing.

 My mind is a tool to be used for exploration, research, and communication.
 It’s what I use right now to write this article.

 But on the darkest of days, when I feel confused, my mind will want to fix things.
 Yet there’s nothing to fix.

 I live life one moment at a time.
 Clarity comes when it comes.